RajareddySarasam/RajareddySarasam/README.md

- 👋 Hi, I’m @RajareddySarasam
+ 👋 Hi, I’m RajareddySarasam
-Passionate and dedicated third-year B.Tech student with a strong academic foundation, boasting a remarkable CGPA of 9.5.
+Passionate and dedicated Final-year B.Tech student with a strong academic foundation, boasting a remarkable CGPA of 9.4.
 Eager to contribute my skills and knowledge in the field of Data Science, I have actively pursued opportunities to enhance my understanding and practical experience.
 Having completed a comprehensive Data Science bootcamp in udemy, I gained hands-on skills in various tools and techniques.